usnistgov/FIPS201/_FIPS201/authentication.md

 certificates to support cardholder-to-external system (CTE) authentication, as described in Section 4.
 The following subsections shall be used to perform authentication using the authentication keys.

-6.2.3.1 Authentication with the PIV Authentication Certificate Credential (PKI-AUTH)
+#### 6.2.3.1 Authentication with the PIV Authentication Certificate Credential (PKI-AUTH)

 The following steps shall be performed for PKI-AUTH:

 - The PIV Authentication certificate is read from the PIV Card Application.
-- The relying system validates the PIV Authentication certificate from the PIV Card Application using standards-compliant PKI path validation^33 to ensure that it is neither expired nor revoked and that it is from a trusted source.
+- The relying system validates the PIV Authentication certificate from the PIV Card Application using standards-compliant PKI path validation[^pivpath] to ensure that it is neither expired nor revoked and that it is from a trusted source.
 - The cardholder is prompted to submit a PIN, which is used to activate the card.
 (If implemented, other card activation mechanisms, as specified in [SP 800-73], may be used to activate the card.)